 Continuous Delivery by Jez Humble et. al. explains this approach perfectly in Chapter 7, pages 169–186.

 There are a few good tools on the market, which automate DevOps procedures.
 Some of them are open source, you can download and install them on your own servers.
 For example: Jenkins, Go, and CruiseControl.
-Some of them are available as a service in cloud, such as: Travis, Drone, Wercker, and many others.
+Some of them are available as a service in cloud, such as: Travis, Shippable, Wercker, and many others.

-Why Continuos Integration Doesn't Work?
+Why Continuous Integration Doesn't Work?

 CI is great, but the bigger the team (and the code base), the more often builds get broken.
 And, the longer it takes to fix them.
 I've seen many examples where a hard working team starts to ignore red flags, raised by Jenkins, after a few weeks or trying to keep up.